SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1-how-long-does-it-take-to-learn-code.md

 For me the answer was a resounding yes.
 I came away from bootcamp learning more that I thought that I would.
 We rapidly raced through the fundamentals of some "real" programming languages

-- JavaScript - a front-to-back end language
+- JavaScript - a front-to-backend language
-- Python - a scripting back-end language
+- Python - a scripting backend language
 - PostgreSQL - a relational database language
 - React.js - a JavaScript component Library
-- Node.js - a JavaScript back-end framework
+- Node.js - a JavaScript backend framework
 - MongoDB - a document-based language

 ## Can you make a living after you have learnt to code